Sams-Game-Dev-Projects/BugDocumentation3/Docs/Bug Documentation 3.md

 When shooting a weapon, the trail renderer does not go beyond the bounds of a collider.
 For example, if shooting at the edge of a wall, the bullet does not pass through the wall.

-- Problem: `WeaponItem.HitscanAttack` spherecasts to `float.MaxValue` and always draws to `hit.point`, so trails can extend past thin colliders/edges and ignore configured range; `attackConfiguration.maxDistance` isn’t applied (`Assets/Scripts/ItemScripts/EquipItems/WeaponItems/WeaponItem.cs:140-160`).
+- Problem: `WeaponItem.HitscanAttack` spherecasts to `float.MaxValue` and always draws to `hit.point`, so trails can extend past thin colliders/edges and ignore configured range; `attackConfiguration.maxDistance` isn’t applied (`Assets/Scripts/ItemScripts/EquipItems/WeaponItems/WeaponItem.cs`).
 - Plan: Use the configured max distance and clamp trail endpoints to the collider surface/trace distance.
-- Action:
+- Action: Applied `attackConfiguration.maxDistance` to the spherecast and clamped miss trails to the shorter of missDistance/maxDistance so trails can’t overshoot colliders (`Assets/Scripts/ItemScripts/EquipItems/WeaponItems/WeaponItem.cs`).